Some posts contain compensated links. Please read this disclaimer for more info.

 About four hours southeast of Dubrovnik is the capital of Montenegro, Podgorica.
 With a lot to see and do in the Balkans, Montenegro often gets left off the list; however, it would be a shame to miss because this little country is packed with nature and history and everything in between.

 Ever seen a city suffering through an identity crisis?
 That is Podgorica in a nutshell.
 The small city at the conflux of the Moraca and Ribnica Rivers is dazzling yet unpronounced at the same time.
-Between the Austrian and Ottoman Empires, good people of Podgorica struggle to know where their city started.
+Between the Austrian and Ottoman Empires, the good people of Podgorica struggle to know where their city started.

 Budva and Sveti Stefan are two small coastal cities both an hour away, which are worth seeing while you are in Montenegro.
 Chase down a bus or taxi — whatever you can find — and take a day trip to the coast for unforgettable views of the turquoise sea.